xugengyu/paulxu_blog/_posts/2025-09-13-gnuradio-qpsk.md

 - Epsilon
     - used to simulate timing offset between the transmitter and the receiver.
 - Taps
-    - used to simulate multipath propagation.
+    - used to simulate multi-path propagation.
 It is specified as an FIR filter.

 <h4>Polyphase Clock Sync</h4>